-Some historians believe Luna 1 — a Soviet Union spacecraft — was supposed to hit the moon.
-It would have been a large coup for the Soviets during the early days of the Space Race with the United States.
-However, the spacecraft did fly successfully past Earth’s neighbor on January 4, 1959.
+January 2, 1959.
+The Luna 1 spacecraft broke free of Earth’s gravity on this date, to head towards the moon.
+Many believe this craft – launched by the Soviet Union – was supposed to hit the moon.
+If it had, it would have been a large coup for the Soviets during the early days of the Space Race with the United States.
+It didn’t strike the moon, but it did fly successfully past Earth’s neighbor on January 4, 1959.